Roger A. Meece

 Roger Allen Meece (born 1949) is an American diplomat.
 He has served as United States ambassador to Malawi (2000–2003) and Democratic Republic of the Congo (2004–2007), as well as Charge d'affairs to Nigeria (2003) and to Ethiopia (2009).
-His last diplomatic appointment was as head the United Nations mission (MONUSCO) in the Democratic Republic of Congo from 2010–2013.
+His last diplomatic appointment was as head the United Nations mission (MONUSCO) in the Democratic Republic of Congo from 2010 to 2013.
 After this appointment, Meece retired from diplomatic positions.

 Biography

 Roger Meece was born in Indianapolis, Indiana in 1949.
 He graduated with a B.A. in mathematics from Michigan State University in 1971, and attended the National Defense College of Canada for one year.

 Before joining the Foreign Service, Meece served extensively in Africa, beginning as a Peace Corps Volunteer in Sierra Leone in the early 1970s.
 He subsequently worked in Peace Corps assignments in Washington, D.C., Niger, Cameroon, and the Republic of the Congo (Brazzaville), culminating with an appointment as the Peace Corps Country Director in Gabon.